 I did this early in my travel writing career and the CVB floodgates opened.
 Over the next few years, I received numerous invitations.

 CVBs are happy to list you even if you’re a novice travel writer.
 They know that most travel writers begin by writing about local places and destinations, and that beginners are eager to get published.
 So don’t feel that your meager portfolio isn’t enough.
-Ask to be put on their list.
+Politely ask to be put on their press trip invitation list.

-Once you’re on the CVB press lists you’ll start to receive invitations to their press trips.
+Once you’re on the CVB press lists you’ll start to receive press trip invitations.
 And for the best experience while you’re on the press trip, be sure to round up one or two assignments before you go.

 Many CVBs send out a monthly newsletter that lists new attractions and activities in their area.
 These newsletters are gold mines of information for new story ideas.
 Get on their list and diligently scan their newsletters for those nuggets.